NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             fi

-            .. rubric:: How do I change the slurm Suspend time on an active cluster? [shutdown early or shutdown
-               delay][\ `edit </index.php?title=FAQ&action=edit&section=55>`__\ ]
+- How do I change the slurm Suspend time on an active cluster? [shutdown early or shutdown delay][\ `edit </index.php?title=FAQ&action=edit&section=55>`__\ ]
                :name: how-do-i-change-the-slurm-suspend-time-on-an-active-cluster-shutdown-early-or-shutdown-delayedit